-ENGL 1101 English Composition I (3-0-3) ENGL 1102 English Composition II (3-0-3)

-Choose one of the following or a mathematics course for which one of these is a prerequisite:

-MATH 1001 Quantitative Skills and Reasoning (3-0-3) {beginning Spring 2006} MATH 1101 Mathematical Modeling (3-0-3) {through Spring 2006} MATH 1111 College Algebra (3-0-3) MATH 1113 Precalculus (3-0-3)

-B. INSTITUTIONAL OPTIONS 4-5 hours Two courses must be completed in Area B. Required:

-COMM 1110 Public Speaking (1-2-2) or COMM 1100 Human Communications (3-0-3) The requirement may be satisfied if COMM 1100 or ENGL 2151/BUSA 2105 is included in another area of the core for the program.

-Choose from the following courses as necessary to complete a total of two courses in Area B:

-FCCS 1100 Floyd College Computer Studies (2-0-2) POLS 1000 Issues in American Government and Public Discourse (3-0-3) HUMS 1000 Humanities Appreciation (3-0-3) IDIS 1100 Social & Cultural Issues (2-0-2) IDIS 1101 Social & Cultural Issues (3-0-3) NSCI 1100 Science in Today's World (2-0-2)

-Note: Most students in scientific/technical majors need four credit hours in Area B, while students in most other areas need five.
-Students should consult closely with their advisors to choose which courses are the right choices for them.

-One three-hour Literature Survey course from: ENGL 2111 World Literature I (3-0-3) ENGL 2112 World Literature II (3-0-3) ENGL 2121 British Literature II (3-0-3) ENGL 2122 British Literature II (3-0-3) ENGL 2131 American Literature I (3-0-3) ENGL 2132 American Literature II (3-0-3) ENGL 2133 African-American Literature Survey (3-0-3)
+Division: Social and Cultural Studies Program Code: 4301 A. ESSE Requi NTIAL SKILLS Credit Hours ENC GL 1101 English Composition I (3-0-3) GL 1102 English Composition II (3-0-3) one of MAT MAT se one of the following or a mathematics course for f these is a prerequisite: ITH 1101 Mathematical Modeling (3-0-3) ITH 1111 College Algebra (3-0-3) ITH 1113 Precalculus (3-0-3) which Two c ITUTIONAL OPTIONSourses must be completed in Area B. 4-5 hours Requi FCC ired: S 1100 Floyd College Computer Studies (2-0-2) This course is required unless a competency test is p The course should be scheduled during the first term enrollment at the College.
+AM 1110 Public Speaking (1-2-2) or COMM 1100 Human Communications (3-0-3) This course is required for all students.
+The require be satisfied if COMM 1100 or ENGL 2151/BUSA 2 included in another area of the core for the program 105 is a tota IDIS se from the following courses as necessary to complete of two courses in Area B: 5 1100 Social & Cultural Issues (2-0-2) or IDIS 1101 Social & Cultural Issues (3-0-3) Recommended for students majoring in scientific/tech nical fields Recommended for students majoring in one of the soc or humanities Note: Most students in scientific/technical majors need four Area B, while students in most other areas need five between the two COMM courses and the two IDIS above, students should consult closely with their advisable. .
+In choosing courses listed Requi One t ENC ENC ANITIES/FINE ARTS 6 hours